 There is a large body of work available in the existing literature on exact and heuristic approaches for UFL.
-Recent survey articles focus on applications of facility location in design of distribution systems [25], or supply chain management [36], and a more general survey on UFL is given in [39].
-Approaches applied to UFL range from approximation algorithms [33], over (semi-) Lagrangian relaxations [4], and metaheuristics (see, e.g., a survey in [3]), to branch-and-bound based algorithms in which lower bounds are calculated using dual ascent procedures (see, e.g. the most recent one in [32]).
-The state-of-the-art exact algorithm for UFL is given in [38]: the algorithm is based on a message passing approach in which a metaheuristic calculates the upper bounds and passes the information to a branch-and-bound algorithm in which lower bounds are obtained by a Lagrangian relaxation solved using a bundle method.
-A more comprehensive overview of the most relevant recent literature can also be found in [38].
+Recent survey articles focus on applications of facility location in design of distribution systems [28], or supply chain management [41], and a more general survey on UFL is given in Verter [47].
+Approaches applied to UFL range from approximation algorithms [36, 46], over (semi-) Lagrangian relaxations [6], and metaheuristics (see, e.g., a survey in Basu et al. [4]), to branch-and-bound based algorithms in which lower bounds are calculated using dual ascent procedures (see, e.g., Letchford and Miller [35]).
+The state-of-the-art exact algorithm for UFL is given in Posta et al. [45]: the algorithm is based on a message passing approach in which a metaheuristic calculates the upper bounds and passes the information to a branch-and-bound algorithm in which lower bounds are obtained by a Lagrangian relaxation solved using a bundle method.
+A more comprehensive overview of the most relevant recent literature can also be found in Posta et al. [45].